Unit Effectiveness Planning

 It was agreed when calculating rates for unit effectiveness that the same calculations would be made for all departments/programs using the same methodology.

 Alumni outcomes are gathered every year from the results of the Annual Survey of Recent Graduates.
-Every winter the survey is sent to the class that graduated the one and a half years to two years previously (for example, the most recent survey was administered in winter 2012 of the class that graduated December 2010 through August 2011).
+Every winter the survey is sent to the class that graduated the one and a half years to two years previously.
 Depending on the data gathered on each alumnus, they are categorized in one of three categories: employed, pursuing additional education, or neither.
 A percentage of each programs responding alumni are reported for these three categories.